splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 or view them directly on GitHub: [values.yaml](https://github.com/splunk/splunk-connect-for-snmp/blob/main/charts/splunk-connect-for-snmp/values.yaml).

-To successfully run SC4SNMP you need to at least configure `splunk` or/and `sim` section - depending on where you want to send the data and traps or polling sections that are described here: [basic values.yaml template](https://github.com/splunk/splunk-connect-for-snmp/tree/main/examples/basic_template.md),
+To successfully run SC4SNMP you need to at least configure `splunk` or/and `sim` section - depending on where you want to send the data and traps or polling sections that are described here: [basic values.yaml template][basic_template_link],

-Here you can find the examples of the certain use-cases: [EXAMPLES](https://github.com/splunk/splunk-connect-for-snmp/tree/main/examples).
+Here you can find the examples of the certain use-cases: [EXAMPLES][examples_link].

-To explore all the possible configuration parameters check [configuration section](../configuration).
+To explore all the possible configuration parameters check [configuration section](../configuration/deployment-configuration.md).

 ### Install SC4SNMP
 After you create `values.yaml` of your choice, you can proceed with the SC4SNMP installation: